iYagoMR/ncr-system/README.md

 The application was developed using **ASP.NET** and is designed to be fully **responsive**, ensuring it works seamlessly across a variety of devices and screen sizes, from desktop computers to mobile phones.

+## Live Demo

+You can view a live demo of the project at: [Live Demo](https://haverdemo2024.azurewebsites.net/)

 ## Key Features

 - **User-Friendly Interface:** A streamlined, intuitive interface to improve the user experience for employees submitting non-conformance reports and administrators reviewing them.